mattermost/docs/source/help/getting-started/organizing-conversations.rst

 **Drag and drop channels and categories**: Drag channels between or within custom categories, or drag to reorder entire categories to prioritize important conversations.

-**Rename custom categories**: Customize name of categories.

-**Mute and unmute custom categories**: Mute and unmute all channels in a custom category.
+**Mute and unmute custom categories**: Mute and unmute all channels in a custom category, and selectively mute or unmute select channels within categories.

 **Sort Direct Messages by recent conversations**: Choose to sort Direct Messages alphabetically or by recent conversations first.